BPerezLamarque/Phylosignal_network/simulations/README.md

 - the file `script_phylogenetic_signal_network.R` is the main script for replicating the analyses.
 - the files `function_phylo_signal_network.R` and `permute.c` contain the functions used for testing for phylogenetic signals.
 These functions are all included in the RPANDA R-package.
 - the file `sim_signal_number_partners.R` is the script used to simulate interaction networks with a phylogenetic signal in the number of partners (and not their identity).
-- the files  `ComputeMetricsEtablissement.R` , `beta.R`, and `fitness.c` are used for performing the BipartiteEvol simulations.
+- the files  `Rcode_comment_new.R `, `ComputeMetricsEtablissement.R` , `beta.R`, and `fitness.c` are used for performing the BipartiteEvol simulations.
 These functions are also all included in the RPANDA R-package.

 Finally, the example dataset of a mycorrhizal network between orchids and mycorrhizal fungi from La Réunion island (Martos et al., 2012) along with the reconstructed phylogenetic trees of the orchids and the fungi are available in the [R-package RPANDA](https://github.com/BPerezLamarque/Phylosignal_network) by loading `data(mycorrhizal_network)`.